“Provoke love.” he said to me.

 The other thing I’ve been struggling with at work is joking.
 I’m not super sensitive, but we all have feelings.
 When you say something negative about me, or about my work ethic, it hurts.
 I may not show it much, but it stings.
 People have heard the phrase “sticks and stones” sure.
 We’re suppose to act like mean joking words doesn’t hurt, like we’re suppose to let it roll off our back, but that doesn’t work all the time.

 It’s effective when you state these things to someone who’s love language is “words of affirmation.”
 According to the Five Love Languages website, “insults can leave you shattered and are not easily unforgotten.”

 Boy is this true.
 Even in joking matters, hurtful words poke and jab.
 And you can only take so much poking and jabbing.

 One day was especially difficult for me.
 The joking was endless, and I was tempted to walk out.
 Normally, I am a happy person, who enjoys the company of others, but that day I didn’t want to talk to anyone.
 My father always told me that there’s always a sliver of truth to every joke.
-And with words, once it’s said, you can’t take things back.
+And with words, once it’s said, you can’t take them back.